 Subscribe for full access to International Paralympic Committee's profile

-International Paralympic Committee sells broadcasting rights of its 4 multi-Sport and aquatics and swimming competitions to 71 companies globally, covering 2 countries.
-International Paralympic Committee's rights holders include Nihon Hoso Kyokai, Globo and China Media Group (CMG).
-International Paralympic Committee currently holds broadcasting rights for sports competitions including multi-sport.
+International Paralympic Committee sells broadcasting rights of its 4 winter sports, aquatics and swimming and multi-Sport competitions to 71 companies globally, covering 15 countries.
+International Paralympic Committee's rights holders include China Media Group.
+International Paralympic Committee currently holds broadcasting rights for sports competitions including winter sports.

 Example Sports Rights Customers